George M. Bibb: Career

+However, he did not emancipate his own slaves, believing that free blacks were "a nuisance to society."
+At the time of Bibb's death, his body servant Willis was auctioned in Washington DC, near the White House.

-In 1811 he was elected to the United States Senate from Kentucky and served until 1814 when he again returned to Lexington to work as a lawyer.
+In 1811, he was elected to the U.S. Senate from Kentucky and served until 1814 when he again returned to Lexington to work as a lawyer.
 He moved to Frankfort, Kentucky in 1816 and sided with the New Court faction in the Old Court-New Court controversy in the 1820s.
 He was again named Chief Justice of the Kentucky Court of Appeals in 1827, serving for a year.

 He was re-elected to the United States Senate in 1829 and served as a Jacksonian Democrat through 1835.
 During the 21st Congress he was chairman of the U.S. Senate Committee on Post Office and Post Roads.
 While in the Senate, he was a strong advocate for pro-slavery views.
+In 1834, he was the sole Democratic member of the Senate to vote in support of the censure of President Andrew Jackson.

-He was chancellor of the Louisville Chancery Court from 1835 through 1844 and in 1844 became President John Tyler's fourth United States Secretary of the Treasury serving through 1845.
+He was chancellor of the Louisville Chancery Court from 1835 through 1844 and in 1844 became President John Tyler's fourth U.S. Secretary of the Treasury, serving through 1845.

 He was in his late sixties when he assumed his Treasury position, dressing "in antique style, with kneebreeches."
 Bibb's Annual Report on the State of the Finances for 1844 consisted of an elaborate compilation of statistics detailing the financial history of the nation since 1789.
 In addition, he presented a solid argument for the establishment of a "sinking fund," accumulated through regular deposits and used to pay the interest and principal on the national debt.
 Bibb advocated using Treasury surplus revenue from customs and internal revenue collection to supply the sinking fund.
 Such a fund had been used effectively to reduce the deficit from 1789 to 1835, but Bibb was unable to revive it.

 After this he was a lawyer in Washington, D.C., and an assistant in the U.S. Attorney General's office.

 He was an active Freemason.
-He was the first master of Russellville Lodge No. 17, Russellville, Kentucky and was master of Hiram Lodge No. 4, in Frankfort.
-He was also past master of Lexington Lodge No. 1 at Lexington, and served as secretary in 1804.
+He was the first master of Russellville Lodge No. 17, in Russellville, Kentucky, and was master of Hiram Lodge No. 4, in Frankfort, Kentucky.
+He was also past master of Lexington Lodge No. 1, in Lexington, Kentucky, and served as secretary in 1804.
 In 1804 he was grand master of Kentucky.

+Death

-He died in Georgetown, D.C., in 1859, and is buried in Frankfort Cemetery with a cenotaph at the Congressional Cemetery.
+He died in Georgetown, in 1859, and is buried in Frankfort Cemetery with a cenotaph at Congressional Cemetery.